cockroachdb/terraform-provider-cockroach/README.md

         - `<database name>` is the name that will be used for the database created within the cluster.
 This database is in addition to defaultdb which is created by default.
         - `<SQL user name>` is the name of the SQL user you want to create.
         - `<SQL user password>` is the password for the SQL user you want to create.
         - `<cloud provider>` is the cloud infrastructure provider.
-Possible values are `GCP` or `AWS` or `AZURE` (limited access).
+Possible values are `GCP` or `AWS` or `AZURE`.
         - `<cloud provider region>` is the region code or codes for the cloud infrastructure provider.
 For multi-region clusters, separate each region with a comma.
         - `<number of nodes>` is the number of nodes in each region.
 Cockroach Labs recommends at least 3 nodes per region, and the same number of nodes in each region for multi-region clusters.
+        - `<number of VCPUs per node>` is the number of virtual CPUS assigned to each node.
+This number will dictate which machine type is used for your cluster nodes.
+Recommendations for choosing this value can be found [here](https://www.cockroachlabs.com/docs/cockroachcloud/create-your-cluster#step-5-configure-cluster-capacity).
         - `<storage in GiB>` is the amount of storage specified in GiB.
-        - `<cloud provider machine type>` is the machine type for the cloud infrastructure provider.
         - `<allow list name>` is the name for the IP allow list.
-Use a descriptive name to identify the IP allow list.
+Use a descriptive name to identify the IP allow list. (i.e. "allow all" or "home network")
-        - `<allow list CIDR IP>` is the Classless Inter-Domain Routing (CIDR) IP address base.
+        - `<allow list CIDR IP>` is the Classless Inter-Domain Routing (CIDR) IP address base. (i.e. 123.123.123.123)
-        - `<allow list CIDR prefix>` is the CIDR prefix.
+        - `<allow list CIDR prefix length>` is the CIDR prefix length.
 This should be a number from 0 to 32.
 Use 32 to only allow the single IP Address passed in cidr_ip.
         - `<OS name>` is the name of the OS that will be used to connect from for connection string output.
 Possible values are ('WINDOWS', 'MAC', and 'LINUX').

 1. Initialize the provider.